criscanedo/kirc/index.md

 Hop over to our [Support Documentation]({{ site.url }}/docs.html) for installation, usage, protocol support (i.e Tor, TLS/SSL, etc.) and general tips-and-tricks.

-## New to IRC

-Learning a new tool or protocol can be intimidating!
-Check out the [Beginner's Guide]({{ site.url }}/howto.html) to walk you through some of the basics and get you up and running.

 ## Issue Reporting

 Please check [GitHub](https://github.com/mcpcpc/kirc/issues) for existing issues.